computorg/computorg.github.io/_pages/submit.md

 Choosing one of [our quarto-based extension](https://github.com/computorg/computo-quarto-extension) would help us in the final formatting process of your article.
 Moreover, it supports both R, Python and Julia!

-We have examples for setting up everything either for R, Python (and hopefully soon Julia) users:
+We have templates for setting everything up either for R, Python and Julia users:

 <div class="publications">